AR for Developers and Designers!

 When will the Meta 2 Development Kit ship?

-The product is available for preorder now and will ship later this year.
-We will be in communication with preorder customers on timing.
+The Meta 2 has started shipping.
+We will be in communication with pre-order customers on timing.

 What is the programming language for the developer kit?